dtamarkov/evolutionary_algorithms/README.md

 An example of the functions plotted can be found [here](notebooks/functions_visualization.ipynb)

 ## EAL class
 The EAL class is a wrapper of the evolutionary process.
-It accepts a great number of parameters that set up the algorithm.
+It accepts a great number of parameters that set up the evolutionary algorithm.
- It includes a logger that keeps track of the population over the process and supports different evolutionary paradigms like: *Genetic Algorithms (ga)* and *Evolution Strategies (es)*.
+It puts together all the implemented features and operators and supports different evolutionary paradigms like: *Genetic Algorithms (ga)* and *Evolution Strategies (es)*.

 ### Initialization Parameters